B

 This beagle mix usually makes an excellent family pet.
 Reagles are loyal and loving and enjoy spending time with their loved ones.
 When socialized from a young age, these hybrids are great with children.
 However, they can become very protective of the kids, which could be good or bad.
 That’s why the reagle should constantly be monitored when around young children.

-As the reagle’s parent breeds are readily available, the cost of one of these hybrids is not as high as others designer breeds.
+As the reagle’s parent breeds are readily available, the cost of one of these hybrids is not as high as that of other designer breeds.
 Their price varies between $800 and $1,200 depending on the breeder, location, and pedigree.

 Famous Reagle